openziti/ziti-doc/docusaurus/docs/reference/tunnelers/_tunneler-mfa.md

 "/opt/openziti/etc/identities/ziti-id.json"
 ```

 The identifier is "**/opt/openziti/etc/identities/ziti-id.json**" in this example.
+The identifier is computed from the value of the `--identity` or `--identity-dir` option that was used when the identity was loaded.
+If the `--identity` option was used, then the identifier is exactly the value of the `--identity` option.
+If the `--identity-dir` option was used, then the identifier is directory value with the path to the identity file appended.
+The resultant identifier could be an absolute or relative path, depending on the value given to those options.

 ### Enable MFA